 Do You Have Enough for Closing Costs?

-Your down payment and closing costs make up two of the four other costs of buying a house to consider.
+Your down payment and closing costs make up two of the four other costs of buying a house you will need to consider.

 Should You Buy a House in 2019?